sourcegraph/about/blogposts/liveblogs/gophercon/gophercon-2019-on-the-road-to-go-2.md

 ---
 title: "GopherCon 2019 - On the road to Go 2"
 description: "We're on the road to Go 2.
 But where exactly are we?
 Where are we headed?
 Come find out."
+authors:
-author: Alan Braithwaite for the GopherCon 2019 Liveblog
+  - name: Alan Braithwaite for the GopherCon 2019 Liveblog
 publishDate: 2019-07-25T00:00-09:10
 tags: [
   gophercon